DidiDodson/tea_api/README.md

 ## Architecture

 This app was built using a service-oriented architecture.
-This backend part of the app is responsible for exposing data for the frontend to consume and display to end users.
+This repo is responsible for exposing data for the frontend to consume and display to end users.
+This repo consumed Victoria Lo's Tea API data via a service-facade-poro paradigm that abstracts these functions out of the controller.

 ## Schema

 ![Tea BE Schema](app/channels/schema.png)
+The basic design for this app includes two tables.
+The Subscriptions table consumes the Tea API data from Victoria Lo's endpoint.

 ## Tools Used: